CATAL0G/Catalog/README.md

-    - please, do not copy my skins/my style.
+     do not copy my skins/style.